Bromangelon: Product history

 Bromangelon initially came in four flavors: lemon, orange, raspberry, and strawberry.
 Over the next 15 years, cherry, chocolate, and peach were introduced, so by 1910, the total number of flavors was brought to seven.

 This 1895 advertisement shows the four flavors that were available when Bromangelon was invented: lemon, orange, raspberry, and strawberry.

 Gelatin, a product made from animal collagen, had been used in cooking since the 15th century.
 However, it was expensive and time-consuming to make, because chefs had to extract it from boiled animal bones and connective tissues by hand.
 This put it out of reach for many home cooks, and making a gelatin dessert or aspic was regarded as a food-science curiosity reserved for the wealthiest socialites.
 Bromangelon was not the first powdered gelatin.
 It had been invented in 1845 by industrialist Peter Cooper, who built the first American steam-powered locomotive, the Tom Thumb.
 However, Cooper was more interested in making glue than gelatin, so it never caught on.
 Knox Gelatine, which hit the market shortly before Bromangelon, was popular but still required the user to soak unflavored sheets in water to activate them.

 Bromangelon was the first flavored instant gelatin powder.
 Sold in 10- or 15-cent packets (the equivalent of about $3 or $4.50 in 2018), it was quick, cheap, and tasty.
 Suddenly, home cooks could whip up sophisticated-looking desserts and side dishes in only the advertised "2 minutes time".

 People began to use Bromangelon in a variety of dishes, some more outlandish than others.
-A 1910 hostess' guide from Stern and Saalberg, the manufacturers, recommended new interpretations of classics, such as such as roast turkey with cherry Bromangelon, Bromangelon sherbet, and Bromangelon wine jellies.
+A 1910 hostess' guide from Stern and Saalberg, the manufacturers, recommended new interpretations of classics, such as roast turkey with cherry Bromangelon, Bromangelon sherbet, and Bromangelon wine jellies.
 To a 1909 cookbook of the Woman's Club of San Mateo, one Mrs. Brady submitted "Macaroon Bromangelon", an elaborate trifle-like dessert of ladyfingers, whipped cream, Sherry-soaked macaroons, and strawberry Bromangelon.
 A particularly elaborate recipe came from a 1900 ad in Good Housekeeping Magazine, which offers "Shredded Wheat Biscuit Jellied Apple Sandwich".
 The recipe involves taking what appears to be huge blocks of shredded wheat, stuffing them with stewed apples, and soaking the entire arrangement in a layer of pink Bromangelon.

 Jell-O was trademarked in 1897, two years after Bromangelon was invented.
 It was only a minor success until 1904, when the company adopted a new marketing strategy featuring illustrated ads in Ladies' Home Journal, free giveaways, and a kid-centered message.
 Sales of Jell-O skyrocketed to about $250,000 a year, or $ in dollars.
 Bromangelon could never reach that level of popularity, and the product faded away by the 1930s.